bkubick/b2the3-website/README.md

 As I build out my skillset, I need a centralized location that highlights my experience, projects, and skills.
 To me, the best way to fully broadcast my skills was to build out a personal website that will house summaries of all my current and previous work, along with the skills that each experience exemplifies.

+### Health
+A dashboard that is paired with the apple watch data, and is able to nicely plot specific data to highlight areas of my health.
+This is useful for tracking and analyzing my personal health, where I can come up with new goals and watch how my activity changes.

+Note that this page is still in work, and requires data to be uploaded in a specific format.
+I plan to update this to work directly with my apple watch data, but that is future work.

 ### Tools

 #### 1. Cover Letter Generator